Ann Hamilton

 In figuring the distance between cloven feet and biped toes, between the animal who makes its coat and the animal who grows one, between time measured in epochs and time measured in decades, between form shaped from heat and pressure and inscription carved by human hand, Hamilton’s project is sound touching at a distance.
 The elements draw upon her 2018 project Side-by-Side in Guimarães, Portugal, and the images of objects in her recent publication with Radius Books, SENSE.

-Hamilton’s exhibition was on view during Upstate Art Weekend (July 21 – 24, 2023) and featured extended viewing hours and special programing, including improvisational whistling performances by the Moving Star Vocalists.
+Hamilton’s exhibition was on view during Upstate Art Weekend (July 21 – 24, 2023) and featured extended viewing hours and special programing with the artist, including improvisational whistling performances by the Moving Star Vocalists.

 This project is supported in part by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.